Nonlinear functional regression by functional deep neural network with kernel embedding: Approximation Results

-where $C_5,C_6$ are positive constants. \end{theorem}
+where $C_4, C_5,C_6$ are positive constants. \end{theorem}

-It can be observed that the dominant term $(\log M)^{-\alpha\lambda}$ in the approximation rates is independent of $d$, and it only appears in the negligible $\log\log M$ term, thus the rate is only slightly worse when $d$ becomes larger.
-This result demonstrate that our functional net is capable of achieving better approximation rates when the input function space has the mixed smooth properties, with the embedding kernel chosen in a data-dependent manner.
-It would be interesting to further consider the cases where the input function space has other specific properties.
+It is noteworthy that the dominant term $(\log M)^{-\alpha\lambda}$ in the approximation rates is independent of $d$, and it only manifests in the negligible $\log\log M$ term.
+As a result, the overall rate experiences only a slight degradation as $d$ increases.
+This finding illustrates that our functional network can exploit the regularity of the input functions when they possess mixed smooth properties, particularly by choosing the embedding kernel in a data-dependent manner.
+It would be intriguing to explore additional scenarios where our functional network can exploit other specific characteristics of the input functions.